 - File templates for the supported languages that enable creating stub classes, scripts etc.

 - Live templates for creating complicated code constructs.

 - Code completion.

 - Code folding, formatting, and highlighting.

 - Using macros in the editor.

 - Code completion, syntax and error highlighting for buildout parts.

 - Navigation to buildout parts within

-- Interactive consoles where you can execute commands without leaving the IDE.
+- The embedded local terminal where you can execute commands without leaving PyCharm.